joelnet/functional-helpers/README.md

 ### Promisify

-`promisify` converts a node-style callback Function into a Promise.
+`promisify` converts a node-style callback Function into a Function that returns a Promise.
 See `callbackify` if you need the reverse.

 **Example**